nanochess/CVBasic/README.md

 The NABU PC can only use binaries up to 32 kb, joysticks can be used for both controllers, keyboard arrows are handled as controller 1 (&lt;||| is the primary button and |||&gt; is the secondary button), and it can also emulate the Colecovision keypad (CONT1.KEY only) using the keys 0-9, Del and Enter.

-The NES support is highly experimental, currently only 32K ROM, CHRROM definition, SPRITE, and controller support are implemented (this is great if you want to make a silent game :P )
+The NES support is highly experimental, currently only 32K ROM.
+Three demos have been ported and are functional (happy_face, face_joystick, and Viboritas) Missing music player, SCREEN, SCROLL, and image converter.

 Many people is developing games using CVBasic, feel free to check some of these examples at the [AtariAge Colecovision Programming forum](https://forums.atariage.com/forum/55-colecovision-programming/)